DeepForgeSeal: Latent Space-Driven Semi-Fragile Watermarking for Deepfake Detection Using Adversarial Reinforcement Learning: Experiments

 Tab. \ref{tab:deepfake_detection} summarises the comparison results for deepfake detection in CelebA and CelebA-HQ datasets.
 It is evident that passive deepfake detection methods generally struggle to generalise across different deepfake generation techniques.
 Among the approaches evaluated, only methods such as SBI~\cite{shiohara2022detecting} and CBO-DD~\cite{fernando2025cross} consistently demonstrate strong performance across all considered generation methods.
 In contrast, most other passive detection techniques perform well against a limited subset of generation methods but show significant performance degradation when applied to others.
 This limitation stems from their training approach, which focuses on identifying artefacts specific to the generation techniques used during training.
 Consequently, these methods tend to perform poorly when tested on deepfakes produced by unfamiliar or diverse generation techniques.

-When comparing the results of the proactive detection methods FaceSigns \cite{neekhara2024facesigns}, Zhao et. al \cite{zhao2023proactive}, and EditGard \cite{zhang2024editguard} with the proposed DeepForgeSeal method, we see that our method has been able to achieve significant detection accuracy across all considered generation methods.
-Although state-of-the-art methods such as Zhao et. al \cite{zhao2023proactive}, and EditGard \cite{zhang2024editguard} have been able to achieve impressive performance against deepfake generation methods such as AttGAN and DeepPrivacy, their performance degrade when tested against DeepPrivacy and StarGAN2 generation methods.
+When comparing the results of the proactive detection methods FaceSigns \cite{neekhara2024facesigns}, Zhao et. al \cite{zhao2023proactive}, EditGard \cite{zhang2024editguard}, Omniguard \cite{zhang2025omniguard}, and VINE \cite{lurobust} with the proposed DeepForgeSeal method, we see that our method has been able to achieve significant detection accuracy across all considered generation methods.
+Although state-of-the-art methods such as Zhao et. al \cite{zhao2023proactive}, EditGard \cite{zhang2024editguard}, Omniguard \cite{zhang2025omniguard}, and VINE \cite{lurobust} have been able to achieve impressive performance against deepfake generation methods such as AttGAN and DeepPrivacy, their performance degrades when tested against DeepPrivacy and StarGAN2 generation methods.
 In contrast, our proposed DeepForgeSeal method consistently demonstrates superior detection performance across all evaluated deepfake generation techniques.
 We attribute this to the learnable watermarking strategy embedded within the framework, which enables explicit control over message encoding and extraction.
 Additionally, the adversarial reinforcement learning pipeline allows the watermarking agent to actively observe and respond to malicious attacks, dynamically adapting its watermarking strategy.
 Together, these components contribute to DeepForgeSeal's strong generalisation capability across a wide range of deepfake generation methods.

-To further demonstrate the strong generalisation capabilities of the proposed method, we conducted an additional evaluation involving a series of facial attribute manipulations and face reenactments using watermarked images.
-For this experiment, we employed several state-of-the-art generative AI (GenAI) video synthesis tools, including OpenAI SORA, Gemini Veo 3, StyleMask, and Hyper Reenact, and tested the deepfake detection performance of our DeepForgeSeal approach using these manipulated images.
-It is important to note that the DeepForgeSeal model was not exposed to these types of manipulations during training.
-Fig~\ref{fig:qualitative_2} presents qualitative visualisations, highlighting the faces our method successfully identified as fake.
-For video-level decisions, we computed the average of frame-level detection scores.
-As anticipated, our model effectively detected manipulations generated by the latest GenAI video synthesis tools, demonstrating its robustness and ability to provide comprehensive protection against malicious deepfakes.
-For additional visual examples, please refer to the supplementary material.
+In addition to these comparisons, we compare the proposed method and the considered proactive baselines using the AUC metric, which is available in the supplementary material.